Give Your Gums a Deep Cleaning to Restore Their Health

 If you do develop periodontal disease, however, we will eliminate it with a treatment called scaling and root planing:

 - After numbing your mouth with a local anesthetic, he’ll remove bacteria-filled plaque from around and under your gumline (scaling).

 - He’ll then smooth the rough areas on your tooth roots to get rid of even more disease-causing bacteria.
 This also makes the area conducive to new gum growth, a necessary part of the healing process.

-If you’re concerned about discomfort, you can also get inhaled sedation, which will keep you pain-free and relaxed throughout the procedure.
-Dr. Betts may also prescribe an antibiotic to help eliminate the bacterial infection.
+If you’re concerned about discomfort, you can get laughing gas, which will keep you relaxed throughout the procedure.
+Dr. Parker may also prescribe an antibiotic to help eliminate the bacterial infection.

 How do you know if you have gum disease?
-If you experience any of these gum disease symptoms between dental exams, give us a call.
+If you experience any of the gum disease symptoms below between dental exams, give us a call.
 It’s easiest to treat if it’s caught in the early stage, called gingivitis.
 Symptoms become more serious and increase your risk of losing teeth if it advances to a stage called periodontitis.
-It’s possible to have gum disease with no obvious symptoms – which is why it’s so important to visit our Decatur, AL dentist office for regular checkups and gum disease treatment.

 In the early stage of gum disease, symptoms include:

 - Receding gums